TheCoolerServer/tcs-framework/README.md

 * Automatic radio insertion into the player's inventory.
 (Radios do not come configured with specific channels)

+* Proper group names in the role selection screen.

 ## Installation
 1. Download the repository.